daswer123/xtts-api-server/README.md

 # Get Speakers

 Once you have at least one file in your speakers folder, you can get its name via API and then you only need to specify the file name.

+# Note about cloning samples

+The following post is a quote by user [Material1276 from reddit](https://www.reddit.com/r/Oobabooga/comments/1807tsl/comment/ka5l8w9/?share_id=_5hh4KJTXrEOSP0hR0hCK&utm_content=2&utm_medium=android_app&utm_name=androidcss&utm_source=share&utm_term=1)

+> Some suggestions on making good samples
+>
+> - Keep them about 7-9 seconds long.
+Longer isn't necessarily better.
+>
+> - Make sure the audio is down sampled to a Mono, 24000Hz, 16 Bit wav file.
+You will slow down processing by a large % and it seems cause poor quality results otherwise (based on a few tests).
+24000Hz is the quality it outputs at anyway!
+>
+> Using the latest version of Audacity, select your clip and Tracks > Resample to 24000Hz (type in 24000 in the box), then Tracks > Mix > Stereo to Mono. and then File > Export Audio, saving it as a WAV of 24000Hz
+>
+> -If you need to do any audio cleaning, do it before you compress it down to the above settings (Mono, 24000Hz, 16 Bit).
+>
+> - Ensure the clip you use doesn't have background noises or music on e.g. lots of movies have quiet music when many of the actors are talking.
+Bad quality audio will have hiss that needs clearing up.
+The AI will pick this up, even if we don't, and to some degree, use > it in the simulated voice to some extent, so clean audio is key!
+>
+> - Try make your clip one of nice flowing speech, like the included example files.
+No big pauses, gaps or other sounds.
+Preferably one that the person you are trying to copy will show a little vocal range.
+Example files are in \text-generation- >webui\extensions\coqui_tts\voices
+>
+> - Make sure the clip doesn't start or end with breathy sounds (breathing in/out etc).
+>
+> Using AI generated audio clips may introduce unwanted sounds as its already a copy/simulation of a voice, though, this would need testing.
+>
+> Here's an Emma Watson voice sample I created from an interview of hers, using the above method (https://easyupload.io/u0b7d5)[https://easyupload.io/u0b7d5] It mostly produces a nice clean English accent.
+Here's an example of the output I get from that [https://easyupload.io/jowqjl](https://easyupload.io/jowqjl)